Why You Shouldn’t Dry Clothes On Your Radiator

 There’s a very good reason for this.
 Hanging wet clothes to dry on your radiator makes your boiler work harder to get your room to your desired temperature.
 This means it takes longer to heat your home.
 In turn, this uses more energy to heat your home and costs you more money.

 Using a clothes horse to dry your clothes, rather than a radiator, allows warm air to circulate freely around the room.
 This means it’s altogether much more energy efficient.
 This shaves money off your bills and keeps your home at a more comfortable temperature.
+Surprisingly, it also helps keep your towels soft.

 I know it’s not always easy.
 In our last flat, we had barely any room for a clothes horse.
 Our tiny galley kitchen was rammed full of them (by which I mean two clothes horses!).
-It got to the point where we struggled to get past the clothes horses without getting tangled in them.
+It got to the point where we struggled to get past the clotheshorses without getting tangled in them.

 With a small baby at the time, sometimes desperation did call for me to dry clothes on my radiators.
 But I tried to keep it to the odd desperate occasion rather than an everyday thing.
 Anything to keep those energy bills down.